joshcanhelp/josh-to-11/input/symlinked/posts/2008-07-14-want-to-self-sublish-heres-my-review-of-lulucom.md

 ---
-title: "Want to self-publish?
-My review of Lulu.com"
+title: Want to self-publish?
+My review of Lulu.com
-excerpt: "I liked Lulu the best from my research and chose them to publish my client’s book.
-Here are my impressions about the whole writing, publishing, and uploading experience."
+excerpt: 'I liked Lulu the best from my research and chose them to publish my client’s book.
+Here are my impressions about the whole writing, publishing, and uploading experience.'
-modified: 2019-01-08 00:16:52
+modified: 2019-01-08T00:16:52.000Z
+wpid: 38
-tags: ["Writing + Publishing"]
+tags:
+  - Writing + Publishing
 featured_img: /_images/2008/07/lulu_rev_07_sm-150x150.jpg
-wpid: 38
 ---

 > **Please Note:** This post was published in 2008 so the information here is quite out-of-date.
 I have not used Lulu in a very long time so I cannot, currently, vouch for their quality or service.